BerndFranzen/Mod-HAMMR/README.md

     Jedi Master Kenobi  42292 uzR07 580   150     Health/Speed  27(5)-HE-Offense  32-SP-Speed 26(5)-SP-Defense  23(5)-HE-Crit.
 Damage 23(5)-SP-Health 26(5)-SP-Offense

 - Name          - The ingame name of the character, this may not reflect the name that you see in your localized version of the game but the API cannot return anythin else.
+In the teams list, if the name is followed by some information in brackets (e.g. GA) this means, that this char has an Omicron applied for this certain mode.
+If the Omicron is display in italics it means that there are more than 1 Omicron required for that char but at least 1 but not all are applied.
 - Power         - The total power of this char
 - Gear          - The Gear-level either G01-G13 or R01-R09 for relic chars, prepending u(ltimate), z(eta), o(micron)
 - Speed         - Speed of the character